hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 This demo is used as an exercise for those taking the Hyperledger Project's EdX  [Blockchain for Business](https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0) course.

+Once you have the demo started, this **[Agent Demo Script](AgentDemoScript.md)** guides you through the scenario of Alice using Hyperledger Indy to get her transcripts from Faber College and then using them to apply for a job with Acme Corp.

 ## Credits

 The code for this demonstration was initially written by Spencer Holman and Matthew Hailstone of Brigham Young University.
 Carol Howard created the documentation for the demonstration.